calaldees/teachingWorkshops/teacherTraining/howStudentsLearn.md

     * Learning measured in adulthood - chess every day for 2+ years - mapped

+Zone of Proximal Development
+* Scaffolding originated Vygotsky 1981
+* incremental social contact - what they can do unaided and what they can do with contact with others
+* Didau - "Goldylocks Zone" - not too hard, not too easy
 * [What Is the zone of proximal development?.
 Simply psychology.](https://www.simplypsychology.org/Zone-of-Proximal-Development.html) McLeod, S. A. (2019)
     * > problem-solving under adult guidance, or in collaboration with more capable peers <sub>Vygotsky, 1978</sub>
     * According to Vygotsky (1978), much important learning by the child occurs through social interaction with a skillful tutor.
 The tutor may model behaviors and/or provide verbal instructions for the child.
 Vygotsky refers to this as cooperative or collaborative dialogue.